lokidokicoki/lokidokicoki.github.io/_misc/our-heroes.md

 ## Luas

-Erilean sorceror, definitely not a charlatan, nope, honest as the day is long.
+Erilean sorcerer, definitely not a charlatan, nope, honest as the day is long.

 ---